-As shown in the illustration, the reality is that focusing on defending your-self from your fears may actually...
+As this slide shows, the reality is that focusing on defending yourself from your fears may actually...

-- prevent you from taking steps to protect your health. - prevent you from moving beyond grief to hope
+- prevent you from taking steps to protect your health QUIZ ITEM - prevent you from moving beyond grief to hope.

 If you become stuck in one of the earlier stages of grief, you may...